 Things you shouldn’t include

-- Out of date links or social media platforms which you don’t use
+Out of date links or social media platforms that you don’t use

 Your email signature should match your brand identity